Thanks for enquiring about one of our dogs to assistant you in your day to day lives. There are many ways a dog can assist

 Common types of medical alert dogs would be Diabetic Alert, seizure alert, high or low blood pressure etc

-end a seizure early, fetch a nearby person to help or call 911 or any other trained task designed to assist the owner in medical
+a seizure early, fetch a nearby person to help or call 911 or any other trained task designed to assist the owner in medical distress.

 Hearing Ear Dogs:

-because you can’t see what a Hearing Dog is responding to doesn’t mean he’s not working.
+can’t see what a Hearing Dog is responding to does not mean he’s not working.

 Physical Assistance Dog:

 A physical assistance dog is a service dog trained to assist a person who has mobility issues, which may include being

 wheelchair-dependent.
 Among other tasks such as “providing balance and stability” and “pulling wheelchairs or carrying and picking up

 things for persons with mobility impairments”, a mobility assistance dog can be trained to open and close doors, and operate light

 switches, and can “have a major positive impact on the lives of recipients”

 Brace/Mobility Support Dogs: